shilad/wikibrain/tutorial/importing.md

 ## Configuring stages

-You can configure the global settings for all stages by passing any "standard" WikiBrain argument:
+You can configure the global settings for all stages by passing any "standard" WikiBrain argument.
+If any of these options exist, they will be passed along to all stages.

 ```text
  -c,--conf                  configuration file